Fiction / American Studies

 "This story gives the most realistic picture of nuclear war that I have read in any work of fiction."

 Originally published in 1959, and with more than 400,000 copies sold, this powerful dystopian novel remains a horrific vision of where the nuclear arms race may lead and is an affirmation of human life and love.
-Level 7 merits comparison to Huxley's A Brave New World and Orwell's 1984 and should be considered a must-read by all science fiction fans."Eventually, I believe, Roshwald's remorseless apocalypse will be recognized as one of the masterpieces of anti-utopian literature."
-H. Bruce Franklin
+Level 7 merits comparison to Huxley’s A Brave New World and Orwell’s 1984 and should be considered a must-read by all science fiction fans.

-Mordecai Roshwald is professor emeritus of humanities at the University of Minnesota and a visiting professor at many universities worldwide.
+Mordecai Roshwald (1921–2015) was a professor emeritus of humanities at the University of Minnesota and a visiting professor at many universities worldwide.

 May 2004